How to Add Recurring Events to Your Airtable Calendar

 if (targetDay === undefined) {

-throw new Error("Invalid day of week");
+throw new Error("Recurring Day value is not a valid day of the week");

 }